 If TikTok is the epicentre of the twenty-twenties-cosmetic-treatments zeitgeist, then we can be pretty certain that forehead fillers are going to be the next big trend.
 According to Refinery29, one of the most clicked forehead filler videos — with 1.6 million views and counting — shows a patient's journey after having the procedure done in Korea, where they say it's increasingly popular.
 Looking at the hashtag, the volume of views, people commenting and likes that it's attracting, forehead fillers are becoming a treatment that more and more people are seeking out.
 But why is everyone suddenly getting forehead filler?

-Move over Botox - It’s All About Fillers In Your Forehead!
+Move over toxin - It’s All About Fillers In Your Forehead!

 Use Glowday's easy booking tool to find a medically qualified practitioner near to you.

-Why would I have filler rather than Botox?
+Why would I have filler rather than wrinkle relaxing?

-There may be a number of reasons why a practitioner might choose fillers instead of Botox as a forehead treatment.
-This can range from indentations which can’t be solved using Botox, or because the patient isn’t just looking to reduce wrinkles but wants to change the shape of their forehead.
+There may be a number of reasons why a practitioner might choose fillers instead of toxin as a forehead treatment.
+This can range from indentations which can’t be solved using toxin, or because the patient isn’t just looking to reduce wrinkles but wants to change the shape of their forehead.

 Dr Hannah Murphy is the lead clinician at Dermis Skin Aesthetics and says in the right circumstances fillers is an effective forehead treatment.
 Hannah says:

 “I have used it a few times with certain clients.
-It is good for supporting deep forehead lines which won’t go with Botox or injecting directly in the lines.
+It is good for supporting deep forehead lines which won’t go with toxin treatments or injecting directly in the lines.
 It is also good for clients with drooping eyebrows, which are heavy due to volume loss.”